mousepawmedia/devdocs/source/network/programmingworkflow.rst

 ..  _p_workflow_landing_checklist:

-Differential Checklist
+Revision Checklist
 --------------------------

-The Differential Checklist {P1}, which is also described below, lists the expectations for a completed Differential.
+The Revision Checklist {P1}, which is also described below, lists the expectations for a completed Differential Revision.

-Before landing, each Differential should...
+Before landing, each Revision should...

 1)  Accomplish the feature(s) it was designed to accomplish.
 [In some cases, the feature itself may be dropped, and only bugfixes and/or optimizations